cloudfoundry/cloud_controller_ng/spec/README.md

 Previously used to both generate the v2 API docs and test the user facing JSON response for the v2 API.
 Instead, write a request spec.
 To view the docs locally, cd into the `docs/v2` folder, run `python -mSimpleHTTPServer`, and navigate to `http://localhost:8000`.

+## Running Tests In Preloaded (Fast) Mode:

+### The Hondamatic Way

+In one terminal, change to the `Cloud Controller` root directory and run `bundle exec spork`

+In a separate terminal, you can run selected unit tests quickly by running them with the `--drb` option, as in:

+    bundle exec rspec --drb spec/unit/models/services/service_plan_visibility_spec.rb

+Press Ctrl-C in the first terminal to stop running `spork`.

+### The Automatic Way

+In one terminal, change to the `Cloud Controller` root directory and run `bundle exec scripts/chauncey.rb`

+As files change, they, or their related spec files, will be run automatically.

+Press Ctrl-C to stop running `chauncey`.